Social media is all fun and games, until it results in a poor online reputation that negatively impacts your job search!

 Bottom line: Got some unruly candids of you and the gang doing melon ball shots?
 Avoid social media mistakes by limiting visibility to just the people who appear in the photos.
 Better yet, just don't post inappropriate photos at all.

 Your LinkedIn profile will be easier to locate by prospective employers if you post a clear headshot of just you (no groups shots), taken from the shoulders up against a neutral backdrop.
 LinkedIn also gives you the opportunity to add a background image to your profile, perhaps one that hints to the nature of your work or your industry.

 Bottom line: Prepare for your close-up by dressing for success.
 One personal branding mistake would be to use a default clip art image.
 If you do this, don't be surprised if interest from prospective employers on LinkedIn falls well below your expectations.

-3. You're anything but camera shy.
+Social Media Mistake #3: You're anything but camera shy

 Bottom line: Believe it or not, your friends may also “like” your posts showing the volunteer work you're doing, the child you're mentoring, the fascinating article you read, or a slide of the research project you just completed.